 Stephen Meakins is one of the UK’s busiest young pianists.
 A keen collaborator, he is in great demand as a chamber musician and has performed in major concert venues as both soloist and accompanist.

 Born in Northampton, his formative musical education began as Organ Scholar at All Saints’ Church, Northampton, where he continues a working relationship with its musicians to this day.
 Subsequently, Stephen held the Scholarship at St Paul’s Cathedral, Melbourne, Australia.
-Stephen then went on to study at the Royal College of Music with Niel Immelman and Kathron Sturrock.
+Stephen Meakins Stephen then went on to study at the Royal College of Music with Niel Immelman and Kathron Sturrock.
 Whilst at the RCM he was awarded the accompanist prize in the Kathleen Ferrier Competition for Young Singers and was also a prize winner in the prestigious Schumann Competition.
 In his final year there, Stephen was invited to represent the college at Wigmore Hall and upon graduation joined the Junior Department as an accompanist and teacher.

 Stephen accompanies for the New Virtuosi Mastercourse, Bute House School for Girls, Royal College of Music Junior Department, Northampton Bach Choir and Dorking Choral Society.
 Stephen also regularly works with the Hallé Youth Choir and the London Symphony Chorus.